tailcallhq/tailcallhq.github.io/docs/guides/operators.md

 `@modify(omit: true)` tells GraphQL that the `id` field should not be included in the schema, thus it won't be accessible to the client.

-## @inline
+## @addField

-The `@inline` operator simplifies data structures and fetch processes by 'inlining' or flattening a field or node within your schema.
-It works by modifying the schema and the data transformation process, essentially streamlining how nested data is accessed and presented.
+The `@addField` operator simplifies data structures and queries by adding a field that _inlines_ or flattens a nested field or node within your schema.
+It works by modifying the schema and the data transformation process, simplifiying how nested data is accessed and presented.

 For instance, consider a schema: